separk-1/mdp-intervention/README.md

-# MDP-INTERVENTION: TMI-Inspired Decision Flow Simulation
+# Modeling Error Propagation in Operator Judgment Flow and Identifying Effective Intervention Points

 This repository simulates how judgment errors propagate in a high-risk system, using the Three Mile Island (TMI) accident as a case study.
 It models human decision-making as a Markov Decision Process (MDP), simulates intervention strategies, and quantifies their risk reduction using Value of Information (VoI).